Do you know what you're really paying for in the cloud?

 5. Run workloads where the computing is cheaper

 Peak times and compute demands affect cloud pricing.
-Moving workloads to and from certain geographic service areas - such as regions - where demands and prices are lower can reduce cloud costs.
+Moving workloads to certain geographic service areas where demands and prices are lower such as regions can reduce cloud costs.

 6. Limit data transfer fees